ignlg/pingkeeper/README.md

 [![Release Date][releases-image]][releases-link]
 ![Stability stable][stability-image]

-Command line application that monitorizes that network is reachable (direct tcp connection or ping) and, in case of failure, runs a command.
-Optionally it can monitor that the command is permanently running and restart it if network is unreachable.
+Command line application that monitorizes the exit status of a _check command_ and, in case of failure, runs another _main command_.
+Optionally it can monitor that the provided _main command_ is permanently running, triggering a restart (kill & run) if _check command_ fails.

+Primarily intended for checking if network is reachable (direct tcp connection or ping), current releases can do much more with the addition of **custom check and kill commands.**

 Proudly made from Barcelona with Rust 🦀.